ucsdsysnet/sandia-experiment/README.md

     - Control node should have access to all clients and servers.
     - Control node can behave as one of the clients.

+### Workloads
+- NOTE: Memcached experiments assume that the memcached server is up and populated with data.
+Instrcutions on setting up memcached can be find in sandia-experiment/workloads/memcached/instrcutions.md file.

 ### Other (Only when you need individual scripts instead of going with the default cluster setup)

 #### Regardless of the NIC type - Generic performance tuning (On both sender and receiver)